Atmospheric Chemistry Instruments

 1 ECD with a TE (thermal electric) cooled RTX-200 capillary column.

 2-channel MSD (mass selective detector).
-The MSD analyses two independent samples concentrated onto TE cooled Haysep traps, then passed through two temperature programmed RTX-624 capillary columns.
+The MSD analyzes two independent samples concentrated onto TE cooled Hayesep traps, then passed through two temperature programmed RTX-624 capillary columns.

 Chemical Species Measured :: CO2, CO, CH4, N2O